jordan-Damian/blackcat-kernel-contracts/docs/SPEC.md

 - `rootAuthority`, `upgradeAuthority`, `emergencyAuthority`
 - Optional `releaseRegistry` (if set, upgrades must reference trusted roots)
 - Optional `releaseRegistryLocked` (if true, registry pointer is immutable)
+- Optional `expectedComponentId` (if set, upgrades must belong to this component in the ReleaseRegistry)
+- Optional `expectedComponentIdLocked` (if true, `expectedComponentId` is immutable)
 - Optional `minUpgradeDelaySec` (timelock)
 - Optional `minUpgradeDelayLocked` (if true, `minUpgradeDelaySec` is immutable)
 - Optional `reporterAuthority` + `lastCheckInAt/lastCheckInOk` (monitoring agent check-in)